-The Theatre provides first class theatre productions and educational opportunities on a year-round basis and is the
+Georgia Ensemble Theatre (GET) provides first class theatre productions and educational opportunities on a year-round basis

 The Theatre has earned a reputation for the quality and diversity of its plays.

 Since its first production of Kaufman and Hart’s

 You Can’t Take It With You in 1993,

 GET has produced 20 regular seasons of plays and musicals with 133 productions on the main stage at the Roswell Cultural Arts Center